CyrusTheVirusx/CyNix_OS_64/README.md

 # CyNix_OS_64
-DevOS wiki says I should be l33t before I do this, but screw it.
+OSDev wiki says I should be l33t before I do this, but screw it.

 Building this on an AMD x86_64 architecture (core i5-4690k)